 In 2010, Librepensadores de Washington DC formed as an informal social group in an effort to attract and educate Hispanic Americans about critical thinking skills, skepticism, and the questioning of supernatural claims.
 Ten months later, the group decided to formalize the organization registering as a non-profit corporation.
 Almost immediately, the group voted to rename itself to Hispanic American Freethinkers, Inc. and to focus not just in the Washington, DC area, but the entire United States of America.
-At this time the IRS approved their non-profit 501(c)(3) status, which they’ve kept current ever since.
-After eight years, HAFree keeps working forwards its goals.
+After over a decade, HAFree keeps working torwards its goals.

 We believe all women can embrace who they are,